-AASB urges the Alaska State Legislature to take action, through increased funding or otherwise, to mitigate increases in insurance costs.
+AASB urges the Alaska State Legislature to take action through increased funding to mitigate increases in insurance costs.

 Rationale.
-Alaska Public Entity Insurance reports worker's comp insurance up-about 8-percent in the fiscal year starting July 1, 2005.
-Liability insurance rates are up about 1 percent, while property insurance rates have dropped 12 percent.
-APEI says the blended rate for these three premiums shows an increase of 2 percent. up on average 5 percent during the fiscal year starting July 1, 2006.
-General liability insurance rates are down an average of 8 percent, while auto coverage (liability and property damage) is down 14 percent, and property insurance is down 1 percent.
-At the same time, health insurances have also increased by 30% to 250% per year over the last five years.
+Alaska Public Entity Insurance reports worker's compensation is up on average 5 percent during the fiscal year starting July 1, 2006.
+Health insurances have also increased by 30% to 250% per year over the last five years.
 Insurance costs are draining badly needed resources for the classrooms and will continue to do so unless steps are taken to mitigate these uncontrolled increases, which only add to the administrative overhead of all districts.
+The cost of health and liability coverage, in particular, have added to escalation of fixed costs faced by districts.

 Adopted 2002.
-Amended 2003.
-(Sunset: Nov.
+Amended 03, 06 (Sunset Nov.
 2007)